tjworks/tapdata-docs-en/docs/faq/data-pipeline.md

 ### If the main table data is real-time replicated, and the secondary table data is also increasing, will there be a conflict?

-Tapdata Cloud performs upsert operations.
+Tapdata performs upsert operations.
 If there is already data in the target, it will be identified and updated according to the source.
 If the data from the secondary table is entirely new, it will not affect it.

 ### Why does enabling concurrent increment conflict with synchronization without a primary key?